-Sandberg can undertake the testing of Salt for spreading on highways for winter maintenance using the methods given in British Standard BS 3247:2011 incorporating Corrigendum No.1.
-Sandberg hold a UKAS accreditation to undertake the salt analysis.
+Sandberg can undertake the testing of salt for spreading on highways for winter maintenance using the methods given in British Standard BS 3247:2011+A1:2016.
+Sandberg holds a UKAS accreditation to undertake salt analysis.

 About Rock Salt

 Every winter, following a snow episode, our roads and highways need to be quickly cleared to allow people to carry on with their normal daily activities.
 This is most easily achieved by a combination of physically removing the snow with snow ploughs etc and/or spreading salt onto the highways.
 Additionally, with the aid of modern long term weather forecasts, those charged with keeping the roads clear can deploy the salt in advance of any periods of freezing weather or snowfall.
 Salt is at its most effective when it is applied before a freezing episode because it can prevent snow or ice from hard packing.

 There are three main types of salt used for winter road maintenance:

 - Rock salt – derived by mining natural salt beds